ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 * Backward imputation
 * Construction
 * Forward imputation from construction
+* Forward imputation from a manual construction

 Forward imputation imputes data for non-responders in the target period by multiplying a link to the predictive period data, where the predictive period is the period that immediately precedes the target period.
-It should be noted that the same link is used for forwards imputation from a response and from a construction.
+It should be noted that the same link is used for forwards imputation from a response, from a construction and from a manual construction.

 Backwards imputation imputes data for non-responders in the target period by multiplying a link to the predictive period data, where the predictive period